vincode-io/Zavala/docs/_pages/help/Text_Formatting_Philosophy.md

 Beyond Markdown, we support tags that are different from your standard hashtag.
 You can have spaces in the name of Zavala tags and they are shown in a common location, just under the document title.

-You can put hashtags anywhere, and that is a double-edged sword.
+In most systems you can put hashtags anywhere, and that is a double-edged sword.
 They look bad if you randomly sprinkle them about.
-On the other hand, they can provide additional context to their surrounding content, which Zavala tags can’t.
+But, they can provide additional context to their surrounding content (at the row level), which Zavala tags can’t.
 Look for us to address that in an upcoming update.

 ## The Future

 A lot of care and thought has been put into text handling in Zavala.
-But, that doesn’t mean that is the end of the story.
+That doesn’t mean that is the end of the story.
 There are shortcomings in how we handle text in Zavala that we would like to address in future updates.
-The hard part is do so while sticking to our core philosophies.
+The hard part will be doing so while sticking to our core philosophies.